 - Shopify integration.

-- eCommerce features available to all custom integrations that use this same API bridge.
+- eCommerce features are available to all custom integrations that use this same API bridge.

 - Lead-scoring and multi-touch programs, such as cross-selling and communications based on engagement.